-Pong Designer enables to modifying games while they run, stepping back in time, and providing demonstrations of desired behaviors.
+Pong Designer enables users to modify games while they run, to step back in time, and to provide demonstrations of desired behaviors.
 The system infers corresponding rules and constraints, which can be manually modified afterwards.
-Based on object-based programming principles, users can create their game through moving and arranging elements while stepping through time.
+Based on object-based programming principles, users can create their game by moving and arranging elements while stepping through time.
 The system can generate code in a domain-specific language embedded in Scala, which runs on the Android platform using the standard toolkit.